-The list of potential awards for option 4 can be found here and is updated from time to time.
-There are almost 200 awards on this list so it is important to check thoroughly to see if you can meet the criteria.
+There are almost 200 awards on the PACT notable industry recognition awards list so it is important to check thoroughly to see if you can meet the criteria.
 It is also notable that when you rely on these awards, you also need to show that your work has international distribution sales and recognition, so unlike applications under options 1, 2 and 3 above, having the awards alone is not enough.

 Does PACT require referees?

 You will need to provide PACT with three letters of recommendation in support of your application.